-SHIP DISTRIBUTION/TRANSIT TESTING
+2 SHIP DISTRIBUTION / TRANSIT TESTING

 Transit testing challenges the packaging system's ability to withstand the forces of sterilization, handling and distribution while maintaining a sterile barrier and other important characteristics.
+For more information, refer to Part 1 of ISO 11607.